chinapedia/wikipedia.abstract.en/Page/Economy_of_Malawi.md

 Malawi's most important export crop is tobacco, which accounted for half (50%) of export revenue in 2012.[2]
 In 2000, the country was the tenth-largest producer in the world.
 The country's heavy reliance on tobacco places a heavy burden on the economy as world prices decline and the international community increases pressure to limit tobacco production.
 Malawi's dependence on tobacco is growing, with the product jumping from 53% to 70% of export revenues between 2007 and 2008.[3][4]

-Malawi_Tea_Estate.jpg estate]]The country also relies heavily on tea, sugarcane and coffee, with these three plus tobacco making up more than 90% of Malawi's export revenue.
+estate]]The country also relies heavily on tea, sugarcane and coffee, with these three plus tobacco making up more than 90% of Malawi's export revenue.
 Tea was first introduced in 1878.
 Most of it is grown in Mulanje and Thyolo.
 Other crops include cotton, corn, potatoes, sorghum, cattle and goats.
 Tobacco and sugar processing are notable secondary industries.

 Traditionally Malawi has been self-sufficient in its staple food, maize (corn), and during the 1980s it exported substantial quantities to its drought-stricken neighbors.
 Nearly 90% of the population engages in subsistence farming.
 Smallholder farmers produce a variety of crops, including maize, beans, rice, cassava, tobacco, and groundnuts (peanuts).
 Financial wealth is generally concentrated in the hands of a small elite.
 Malawi's manufacturing industries are situated around the city of Blantyre.

 Lake Malawi and Lake Chilwa provide most of the fish for the region.
 For many Malawians, fish is the most important source of proteins.
 Dried fish is not only consumed locally, but also exported to neighboring countries.
 Most fishing is done on small scale by hand.
-However, Maldeco Fisheries owns several commercial fishing boats and operates fish farms in the southern part of Lake Malawi.Beach_on_Likoma_Island,_Malawi.JPG
+However, Maldeco Fisheries owns several commercial fishing boats and operates fish farms in the southern part of Lake Malawi.

 Malawi has few exploitable mineral resources.
 A South-African Australian consortium exploits uranium at a mine near Karonga.
 Coal is being extracted in Mzimba District.
 Malawi's economic reliance on the export of agricultural commodities renders it particularly vulnerable to external shocks such as declining terms of trade and drought.
 High transport costs, which can comprise over 30% of its total import bill, constitute a serious impediment to economic development and trade.
 Malawi must import all its fuel products.
 Other challenges include a paucity of skilled labor, difficulty in obtaining expatriate employment permits, bureaucratic red tape, corruption, and inadequate and deteriorating road, electricity, water, and telecommunications infrastructure which hinder economic development in Malawi.
-However, recent government initiatives targeting improvements in the road infrastructure, together with private sector participation in railroad and telecommunications, have begun to render the investment environment more attractive.
-Blantyre.JPG]]
+However, recent government initiatives targeting improvements in the road infrastructure, together with private sector participation in railroad and telecommunications, have begun to render the investment environment more attractive. ]]

 The following are Malawi's top 20 agricultural production values and volumes for 2009.
 (Unofficial figures derived from FAO statistics) [5]